about us

 Lisa Honeychurch

-Lisa is the CEO and Founder of Little Stars Kids.
+Lisa is an Executive Director of Little Stars Foundation.
 Lisa is a qualified lawyer and practised as a lawyer in private practise for over 20 years.
 Lisa also holds a double major in psychology and has completed a significant amount of training and assisted in developing training on the impact of trauma on the developing brain.
 Lisa has a particular interest in the rights of the child in the legal justice system and has been involved in advocating for the rights of the child in a litigation role and a non -adversarial role for many years.

 Lisa is particularly passionate about improving the outcomes of children who are living in out of home care in Queensland and developed the first day camp program for children who have experienced trauma in Queensland.